Summary and Aggregation

 }

 The specific date operators available depend on the field.
-Check your schema or use introspection to discover what's available.
+Check the collection reference pages or use the dataSetMeta query to discover what's available.

 Pattern 4: Handling Null and Empty Results